holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 ### Creating a Kubernetes Cluster

 The cluster is where your application will run.
-In the free tier we are restricted to using one server only, but it's enough to get started, and for small applications with not too many users, it might be just what you need.
+In the free tier we are restricted to using one server ("worker node") only, but that's enough to get started, and for small applications without too many users, it might be just what you need.

 Click "Catalog" in the top navigation bar and select the "IBM Cloud Kubernetes Service" under the "Containers" heading.

 At this point you need to upgrade your account and enter a credit card, but rest assured, the cluster we will use is free and won't generate any costs.
-To be sure, read the terms carefully on as they could have changed after this tutorial was written.
+However, read the terms carefully on as they could have changed after this tutorial was written.

 After upgrading your account you can create a cluster.
-Note that by the default, the "Standard" cluster is selected (not free), and we need to select the "Free" cluster before moving on.
+Note that by default, the "Standard" cluster is selected (not free), and we need to select the "Free" cluster before moving on.

 ![Creating a container registry](https://github.com/holken1/deploying-r-on-cloud/blob/master/shiny-on-ibm-cloud/img/Creating%20a%20new%20cluster.png?raw=true "Creating a free cluster")